How To Start a Profitable Travel Blog: A Step by Step Guide

 You don’t need to be a tech wiz to be a blogger.
 However, if there’s one technical aspect of blogging you need to understand, it’s SEO.
 This is probably the trickiest concept for new bloggers.
 During my first few months of blogging, I paid no attention whatsoever to SEO.
 It seemed too convoluted so I just focused on chasing Instagram followers.
 Ignoring SEO came to bite me in the behind.
 For a while, I got only 20-40 page views a day.

 The basic idea behind SEO is to choose keywords you want to rank for on search engines (basically Google) and incorporate them in your posts.
-You need to do some research on sources like Buzzsumo, KWFinder, or Google Ad Words to find the best long-tail keywords.
+You need to do some research on sources like Buzzsumo, KWFinder, SEMRush, or Google Ad Words to find the best long-tail keywords.
 Those keywords are what your readers would search on Google to find your post.
 For instance, this post is about how to start a travel blog so the keyword I want to rank for is ‘how to start a travel blog.’
 Notice that it is a phrase and not just a word or two.
 Someone new to travel blogging would research that phrase and maybe come across this post.
 SEO takes some time to master, but it is EXTREMELY important.
+That’s because the best traffic is organic traffic.
+You create high-quality posts with the right keywords and Google will take care of the rest.
 The Business of Travel Blogging walks you through the basics of SEO.

 10. Monetize your blog

-Another way in which you can monetize your site, and will be extremely useful to those that like to make product recommendations, is affiliate marketing.
+- Affiliate marketing – promote products to help your readers, such as travel gadgets and courses.
 You can join an affiliate program such as Amazon Associates, Commission Junction, or a particular brand you love.
 Then you write reviews, advertise on Pinterest, and email your subscribers about the product(s).
 When someone buys a product you recommend, you earn a commission – a percentage of the sales.
 Commissions typically range between 3-40%.
-To earn a commision, you need to share an HTML code, known as an affiliate link, with your readers so that they can go to the product’s website.
-If you’re already recommending products, you may as well get paid for it.
+To earn a commision, you need to share a unique link, known as an affiliate link, with your readers.
 The most important advice for affiliate marketing is to only recommend products you have used and trust.